Barcelona Uncovered: The Architecture, the Attitude, and the Vermouth Bars Nobody Told You About

 Maremagnum: This shopping and entertainment complex at the harbor's edge offers restaurants, an IMAX theater, and the Aquarium Barcelona (€25 adults, €18 children).

-Montjuïc: The Hill of Museums
+Montjuïc: The Hill That Watches the City

 Montjuïc rises 184 meters above the port, offering panoramic views and a concentration of museums, gardens, and Olympic facilities.
 The name derives from the medieval Jewish cemetery (mont juïc = Jewish mountain) that once occupied its slopes.